IBM/tfjs-web-app/README.md

 ### 3. Download and convert pre-trained model

-For this pattern, we are going to download a TensorFlow MobileNet model.
+For this pattern, we are going to download a MobileNet model.
 However, any image classification model can be used including any custom made ones.
 You just have to be able to convert it with `tfjs-converter`.

-The `tfjs-converter` library can convert models that are in formats such as TensorFlow SavedModel and Keras HDF5, and it can also convert modules straight from [TensorFlow Hub](https://www.tensorflow.org/hub).
+The `tfjs-converter` library can convert models that are in formats such as TensorFlow SavedModel and Keras HDF5.
 More information about converting Python models to a web-friendly format can be found in the `tfjs-converter` [repository](https://github.com/tensorflow/tfjs/tree/master/tfjs-converter).

-Here, we will use a model from TensorFlow Hub, so let's first get our environment set up to use the `tensorflowjs` Python package.
+Now, let's get our environment set up to use the `tensorflowjs` Python package.

 The general recommendation for Python development is to use a virtual environment [(venv)](https://docs.python.org/3/tutorial/venv.html).
 To install and initialize a virtual environment,